Aliases for RARB Gene

 This gene encodes retinoic acid receptor beta, a member of the thyroid-steroid hormone receptor superfamily of nuclear transcriptional regulators.
 This receptor localizes to the cytoplasm and to subnuclear compartments.
 It binds retinoic acid, the biologically active form of vitamin A which mediates cellular signalling in embryonic morphogenesis, cell growth and differentiation.
 It is thought that this protein limits growth of many cell types by regulating gene expression.
 The gene was first identified in a hepatocellular carcinoma where it flanks a hepatitis B virus integration site.
 Alternate promoter usage and differential splicing result in multiple transcript variants. [provided by RefSeq, Mar 2014]

 GeneCards Summary for RARB Gene

 RARB (Retinoic Acid Receptor, Beta) is a Protein Coding gene.
-Diseases associated with RARB include hepatitis b and microphthalmia, syndromic 12.
+Diseases associated with RARB include microphthalmia, syndromic 12 and hepatitis b.
 Among its related pathways are Pathways in cancer and ERK Signaling.
 GO annotations related to this gene include sequence-specific DNA binding and retinoic acid receptor activity.
 An important paralog of this gene is NR1I2.